damaki/libcrc/README.md

 | RAM tables | `LibCRC.Predefined.RAM_Tables` | Low       | High      | Fast        |
 | Bitwise    | `LibCRC.Predefined.Bitwise`    | Low       | Low       | Slow        |

+As an example of the amount of memory used: on a Cortex-M4 CPU and compiled with GNAT FSF 15 for arm-elf, using `LibCRC.Predefined.CRC_32` adds about 100 bytes of code and 1 KiB of read-only data.

 ## License

 Apache-2.0